Editorial Guideline - Journal of African Education (JAE)

 Aims and Scope

-The African Journal of Education (AJE) is a tri-annual, peer-reviewed, international journal that provides a forum for the publication of articles from academics and policymakers on the advancement of educational practice in Africa.
+The Journal of African Education (JAE) is a tri-annual, peer-reviewed journal that provides a forum for the publication of articles from academics and policymakers on the advancement of educational practice in Africa.
 The journal aims to advance both theoretical and empirical research, inform policies and practices, and improve the understanding of the impact of academic research in the latest trends, examination of new procedures, evaluation of traditional practices, and replication of previous research for validation of African educational system.
 The journal seeks to provide information for policy makers, educational administrator, educational researchers, curriculum planners and teachers.

 Authors are required to submit original papers, that is, papers submitted should not have been previously published or be currently under consideration for publication elsewhere.
 All papers are refereed through a double blind process.
 When submitting papers for evaluation, authors are strongly encouraged to attach reports from a similarity (anti-plagiarism) test.
 Without prejudice to this, every paper accepted for publication will also have to pass our similarity check with iThenticate.